Essential Oils for Productivity and Focus (Work/Studying)

 Essential Oil Blend Recipes for Productivity and Focus

 I’m going to separate my go-to focus blend recipe into another blog post since this one is already so long!
-Recipe is listed below but you’ll also find a link to an in-depth guide to customizing.
+Recipe is listed below, but I’ll post tomorrow for an in-depth dive into oil choice and ways to customize to fit your preferences and needs.

 Because of the scent-memory connection explored at the start of this post, I recommend inhalation as your method of application when it comes to essential oils for productivity and focus (vs topical application).